Bringing Plants to the People

 Ginny, In Her Own Words

 My mom taught me about food...how to cook, how to eat, and the importance of what we eat.
+I grew up listening to stories about life on my great-grandma's farm, and the magic that she made in her kitchen.
 My grandpa taught me about growing and gathering plants, in his impressive backyard-sized garden.
-Some of my fondest memories are of picking juicy sweet red raspberries on a sunny day, out in the garden with grandpa.
+Some of my fondest memories are of picking juicy sweet red raspberries or lush ripe tomatoes on a sunny day, out in the garden with grandpa.

-These early life lessons helped build a solid foundation that, as I grew older, expanded to encompass wild edibles, herbal healing, and medicine-making.
-After a few years of formally studying herbs, it was time to start sharing my knowledge - to bring plants and people together.
+These early life lessons helped build a solid foundation of love for the outside world.
+As time went by, this love led me to explore wild edibles, herbal healing, and medicine-making.
+After a few years of formally studying herbs, I thought it was time to start sharing my knowledge.
+I love to bring plants and people together, in simple, accessible, everyday ways.

-I've studied with herbalist jim mcdonald in White Lake, Michigan, with 7Song at the Northeast School of Botanical Herbalism, and at the Naturopathic School of Ann Arbor.
+As far as formal education goes, I've studied with herbalist jim mcdonald in White Lake, Michigan, with 7Song at the Northeast School of Botanical Herbalism, with Ordinary Herbalist Leslie Williams, and at the Naturopathic School of Ann Arbor.
 I love to discover new things and new ways of thinking about plants.
 There's always more to learn, and I continue my herbal studies each year as time and resources allow.
 I've been fortunate to absorb knowledge from a variety of wonderful herbalists at conferences, weekend retreats, online, and in print.

-As a bio-regional herbalist, I am most interested in wildcrafting and making medicines with the plants and trees in my own backyard.
+I am a bio-regional herbalist.
+In other words, I am most interested in wildcrafting and making medicines with the plants and trees in my own backyard.
 Southeastern Michigan (where I live) is a wide green wonderland of fascinating and useful plants.
 Of them all, I prefer the common 'weeds' that can easily be found by anyone, once you know what to look for.
 Some of my favorite plant friends are Self Heal, wild Raspberries, Evening Primrose, and Linden of course!

-When I'm not playing with plants, I can often be found working on my new-ish 1940s era house, or curled up in a comfy spot with a book, a cup of tea, and a cat.
+When I'm not outside with the plants, I can often be found working on my new-ish 1940s era house, or curled up in a comfy spot with a book, a cup of tea, and a cat named Robin.